WardLordRuby/scriptedSheepshead-TTS/README.md

 This is my first large coding project, feedback is always appreciated.
 Work in progress

 ### Next features to be added:
-* Automate take trick event
 * Create UI and code a call panel
 * Implement onSave to save players custom settings

 ### Current features:
 * Automatically adjusts game settings for 3 to 6 players
 * Scripted Game Set Up, Dealing, Picking, Taking Tricks, and Burying
+* Automated take trick event
 * Card counter for both teams
 * Game settings window to adjust rules to your liking
 * Choose your preferred partner rules